VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/alertmanager-setup-for-deployment.md

 ### Alertmanager config specification

-Managed VictoriaMetrics supports Alertmanager with standard [configuration specification](https://prometheus.io/docs/alerting/latest/configuration/).
+VictoriaMetrics Cloud supports Alertmanager with standard [configuration specification](https://prometheus.io/docs/alerting/latest/configuration/).

 But with respect to the specification, there are the following limitations: